Sculpture Studio Practicum

 How to Apply

-Applicants will be notified of their status as soon as adjudication is complete, approximately 8-10 weeks following the application deadline.
+Shortlisted applicants will be interviewed, and all applicants will be notified of their status approximately eight to 10 weeks following the application deadline.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.